Hugh Hendry: Eclectica Asset Management

-Eclectica Asset Management was founded in 2005 when Hendry and another ex-Odey partner purchased the management contract of the Eclectica Fund from Crispin Odey to establish themselves as a stand-alone fund manager. group "A lot of people define investors as value or growth.
+Eclectica Asset Management was founded in 2005 when Hendry and another ex-Odey partner purchased the management contract of the Eclectica Fund from Crispin Odey to establish themselves as a stand-alone fund manager group.
+"A lot of people define investors as value or growth.
 We are neither.
 We are time investors," Hendry said at the time.

 Despite his reputation as a contrarian, Hendry explained to the Financial Times in July 2012 that his approach continued to be based in taking advantage of market momentum.
 "Our ideas are harshly disciplined by market trends.
 You will never see us pursue a homegrown idea when it is to the detriment of the prevailing trend," he said.

-The hedge fund closed in October 2017.
+The hedge fund announced its closure in late 2017.

 Media appearances

-Hendry has become known in the United Kingdom for his outspoken commentary on the financial crisis which began in 2007-2008.
+Hendry has become known in the United Kingdom for his outspoken commentary on the 2008 financial crisis.
 On an episode of the BBC's Newsnight programme aired on 9 April 2010, Hendry began his response to comments by the Nobel Prize–winning economist Joseph Stiglitz on the financial position of Greece by saying, "Erm, hello.
 Can I tell you about the real world?"
 On the same programme in May 2010, Hendry responded to a question from host Jeremy Paxman about the current European economic situation and the possibility of a Greek sovereign debt default with the comment, "I would recommend you panic".
 An outspoken appearance on the BBC's Question Time followed in October 2010.

 At the LSE Alternative Investments Conference in 2011, during a discussion with Steven Drobny, Hendry joked that his clients have banned him from further media appearances.
 Hendry is the anonymous 'Plasticine Man' in Drobny's book on hedge fund managers 'Invisible Hands: Top Hedge Fund Traders on Bubbles, Crashes, and Real Money'.